lukaszmakuch/rosmaro/src/dispatcher/README.md

 # Dispatcher

 Actually calls method handlers.
 It may cause side effects and be asynchronous.
-The returned arrows are consumed by the FSM module to calculate the next FSM state.
+The returned arrows are consumed by the FSM module in order to obtain the next FSM state.

 ```
 dispatch({